Rocky the Flying Squirrel: Personality

-Rocky's personality was meant to be that of an upstanding, if slightly naive, all-American youth.
+Rocky's personality was meant to be that of an upstanding and subdued, if often slightly naive, all-American youth; a "plucky squirrel" far more intelligent than his partner.
 As the brains and straight man of the "moose and squirrel" duo, Rocky often was shown as coming up with creative solutions to the various situations the duo found themselves in on their adventures.
 However, he is no less gullible toward Boris Badenov's and Natasha Fatale's disguises than Bullwinkle.
 The best he can do is to occasionally remark, "Those two look familiar!" or "That voice, where have I heard it before?"

-Powers and Abilities
+Powers and abilities

 Rocky often made extensive use of his ability to fly, which was presented with, appropriate to his full name, a jet engine sound effect.
 The original opening title of Rocky and His Friends introduces Rocky as "that Jet Age aerial ace", complete with Rocky performing a solo air show for a crowd of spectators.
 His airborne abilities have been depicted inconsistently; some episodes, such as the first season's "Jet Fuel Formula" storyline, presented this ability as limited to gliding (similar to the abilities of a real flying squirrel).
 Other episodes presented Rocky's flight abilities as similar to those of Superman (hovering in mid-air, ascending in altitude, carrying objects, etc.); one example is Rocky flying from Minnesota to Washington, D.C. under his own power in the second season's "Greenpernt Oogle" storyline.

 Occasionally, Rocky would rely on Bullwinkle's strength (via an acrobatic maneuver) to provide him with an extra boost in flight speed, as shown in his attempt to reach the hovering Mount Flatten in the second season's "Upsidaisium" storyline.

 According to the series, Rocky learned his aerial skills at the Cedar Yorpantz Flying School (a play on the idiomatic expression "seat of your pants").

 Voice

 Voice actress June Foray was the voice of Rocky, as well as the voice of Natasha Fatale, Nell Fenwick and other female characters.
 Foray continued to voice the character in modern media depictions of Rocky and Bullwinkle including the 2000 film until her retirement in 2014.
+In the 1992 film Boris and Natasha: The Movie, Andrea Martin portrays Rocky as the human woman "Agent Squirrel".

-As Rocky returns in the 2018 Amazon Video series The Adventures of Rocky and Bullwinkle, where Tara Strong took over as the voice of Rocky.
+Rocky returns in the 2018 Amazon Video series The Adventures of Rocky and Bullwinkle, where Tara Strong took over as the voice of Rocky.